What to Know about Multisystem Inflammatory Syndrome in Children (MIS-C), associated with COVID-19

 What Can You Do?

-- Every day, watch for signs of MIS-C. Children, adolescents, or young adults should see a healthcare provider if they had COVID-19 within the last 6 weeks, have been in close contact with someone who had COVID-19 and now have ongoing fever PLUS more than one of the following:
+- Contact a healthcare provider if your child is showing symptoms of MIS-C. Children, adolescents, or young adults should see a healthcare provider if they had COVID-19 within the last 6 weeks, have been in close contact with someone who had COVID-19 and now have ongoing fever PLUS more than one of the following:

 - stomach pain